microsoft/kiota-dotnet/src/bundle/README.md

 # Kiota Bundle Library for dotnet

 The Kiota Bundle Library for dotnet is the dotnet library providing default implementations for client setup.
+The package provides a request adapter implementation with defaults serialization libraries setup fo use with a generated Kiota client.

 Read more about Kiota [here](https://github.com/microsoft/kiota/blob/main/README.md).